 The aim is to identify in both financial and non-financial terms where a Business, Social enterprise or 3rd sector provider is meeting both Local and National needs.

-- You will need to access The Listening Tree (A Geospatial Map) in order to download your target public sector objectives and their social value strategy (link)
+- You will need to access The Community 360 Hub (A Geospatial Map) in order to download your target public sector objectives and their social value strategy (link)

 - Where information is available we provide information in Excel format that you may down load